Submitting/Uploading your Photos/Images to the BCC website for a Clinic/Competition:

 1) A photographic image for the purpose of a Brant Camera Club (BCC) clinic or competition is defined as “an image purposefully captured via a light sensitive device (digital camera, mirrorless camera, film camera, smartphone etc) and recorded to paper, film or digital file by a maker/photographer.

-2) an Artificial Intelligence (AI) created image is NOT considered a photographic image based on the image being produced (in whole or in part) by an AI system and that the image does not incorporate any content captured by the maker/photographer.
+2) an Artificial Intelligence (AI) created/enhanced image is NOT considered a photographic image based on the image being produced (in whole or in part) by an AI system and that the image does not incorporate original content captured by the maker/photographer.
 Any wholly or partially created AI image will not be deemed an acceptable submission to any BCC clinic or competition.
+If AI has been deemed to be used to generate a submitted image, the image will be voided and all scoring points towards (rookie, photographer or digital photographer of the year) will be dropped.

-3) text prompt programs (online programs such as chatGPT, DALL-E 2, Midjourney, Stable Diffusion, Adobe Firefly etc) are not to be used in the creation and production of any submitted image (in whole or in part) to a BCC club clinic or competition.
+3) text prompt programs (online and included in photo editing software) such as Pixart, Canva, DALL-E 2, Midjourney, Lumiar Neo, Adobe Firefly etc) are not to be used in the creation and production of any submitted image (in whole or in part) to a BCC club clinic or competition.

 5) Programs that use AI as a means of post process refinement/editing of an image (Examples could include Topaz Labs Sharpen AI and Denoise AI, and DxO Pureraw etc ) are acceptable during post processing as they do not “add” content and only refine current content as provided by the original maker/photographer.